Frequently Asked Questions

 • GEDmatch (SNP) universal platform

 In China, the most successful database for reuniting children who were trafficked is the National Police Database, which citizens enter by giving their blood for free at police stations.
 This is a well known database.
 There is a good chance during your search that an average citizen in China will recommend giving your blood at the police station!
 There have also been several DNA matches in this database between adoptees who entered it while on a visit in China and their birth families who either came forward with the intention to match the specific adoptee or just by random in hopes of a match someday.
+Some matches have been made for adoptees who mailed in their blood using our National Reunion Database program.

 Because we are community-funded, we ask for and appreciate donations in any amount to help us offset the costs invested into the programming, services, initiatives, and free DNA tests provided to birth families that led to these matches.